sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=oh07KVESvjk&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed is called the "Failed Bounce" strategy.
-Here's a summary of its key points:

-1. **Entry Rules**:
+- **Themes**:
+  - Trading strategy.
+  - Market analysis.
+  - Risk management.

+- **Trading Products**:
+  - Stocks.
+  - ETFs (e.g., QQQ, XLP).
+  - Futures.

+- **Indicators**:
-   - Yesterday's IBS (Internal Bar Strength) must be at least 0.6 or higher.
+  - IBS (Internal Bar Strength).

+- **Strategy Details**:
+  - Entry rules: Buy on short-term pullbacks.
+  - Exit rules: Sell on strength; exit when close is higher than yesterday's high.
-   - Yesterday's low should be lower than the lowest low from the previous five days.
+  - Requires that yesterday's low was lower than the lowest low of the previous five days and yesterday's IBS was at least 0.6.

-2. **Exit Rule**:
-   - Exit when today's close is higher than yesterday's high.

-3. **Performance**:
-   - The strategy has been tested on stocks since the late 1980s.
-   - Out of 204 trades, 77% were winners with an average return of 0.86% per trade.
-   - Net profit was 450%, resulting in a 5.8% annualized return.

-4. **Risk-Adjusted Return**:
-   - The strategy is invested only 8.5% of the time, yielding a risk-adjusted return of 67%.

-5. **Applicability**:
-   - Works on ETFs based on stocks but not Commodities or bonds.
+- **Backtest Performance**:
+  - Total trades: 204.
+  - Average return per trade: 0.86%.
+  - Win rate: 77%.
+  - Net profit: $450 (assumed unit value).
+  - Annual return: 5.8%.
+  - Risk-adjusted return: 67%.

+- **Conclusions**:
-   - Performed well on QQQ with a 1% average per trade.
+  - Strategy works well on stocks and certain ETFs, particularly QQQ with a 1% average per trade.
+  - Does not work on Commodities or bonds.
+  - The strategy is available as coded and backtested on the website.

-6. **Additional Info**:
+- **Additional Notes**:
-   - The IBS indicator is emphasized as highly underrated.
+  - Emphasis on using the IBS indicator, described as underrated.
-   - Strategy codes and backtests are available on the website's resource library.

-This strategy appears effective for short-term trading, focusing on identifying potential price movements based on specific internal bar strength criteria.
+  - Encouragement to subscribe for more content.
 </details>

 <details>